A Better System

-The recently published book, as illustrated above, "Where to, Australia?" is
+The recently published book, as illustrated above, "Where to, Australia?" is now available.

 This is a new and challenging book that is divided into two Parts - the first Part explains the reasoning and philosophy behind each chapter of a new and better political and economic system that is contained in the draft

 of a new Constitution.
 The Second Part of the book is the draft Constitution itself.